angkit-hash/calculator/README.md

-# calculator
+# Calculator
-Basic calculator program in java
+It is a calculator program in java